 All aspects of English - speaking, listening, phonics, reading, writing, spelling and grammar provide the foundations for progress in all other subjects.
 We recognise the importance of these skills and the need to teach children to become confident with all aspects of their spoken and written language.
 Skills are developed throughout the curriculum.
-The ability to read fluently is developed using carefully structured phonics and reading programmes, supplemented by a wide variety of reading resources.
+The ability to read fluently is developed through our carefully structured Little Wandle phonics and reading programme, supplemented by a wide variety of reading resources.
 Through shared/group and individual reading we aim to present reading as an enjoyable and stimulating activity and so encourage a love of literature.